simon-norman/CV/README.md

 ###  What I'm about

 My passion is in improving how people live and work through technology.
-This led me to work in technology consultancy, product management, and finally software development, where I have discovered how fulfilling it is to engineer a product - crafting it to be elegant, flexible, and scalable.
+This led me to work in technology consultancy, product management, and finally software development, where I have discovered how fulfilling it is to engineer a product, and write code that is elegant, flexible, and scalable.

+As a next step, I’m keen to work in a fantastic team where I can deliver impactful, interesting products, and really develop my skills.

+### What I can bring to your team

+I'm very capable at solving problems, whether in my code, in the domain, or in my team.
+Through repeated success and (more importantly!) failure, I

+With my background in product management, I'm able to quickly understand a domain and its problems, and identify the best solution.

+I'm highly adaptable.
+I've learned the

+Whilst I have a good appreciation of what makes a software project successful, I've learned that being adaptable is equally important.
+I've learned to continuously examine my approach, as well as that of the team, and look for improvements.

+Which is the best solution?
+The rigorous process of understanding the problem and identifying the right solution

-I constantly drive to learn new technologies – for example teaching myself front and backend development (Node, Vue, Python, Mongo, various SQL technologies), TDD and BDD (using Jest, Vue Test Utils, Mocha, Sinon), continuous integration (Codeship and Github), and cloud hosting (Heroku, Firebase, AWS).
+I constantly strive to learn new technologies – for example teaching myself front and backend development (Node, Vue, Python, Mongo, various SQL technologies), TDD and BDD (using Jest, Vue Test Utils, Mocha, Sinon), continuous integration (Codeship and Github), and cloud hosting (Heroku, Firebase, AWS).

 I strive to write clean, loosely-coupled, and flexible components, by reading up on best practices (e.g. Clean Code, Node JS Design Patterns, The Way of the Web Tester) and organising code reviews.
 All of my apps have unit and end-to-end tests (Nightwatch), built into continuous integration pipelines with staging environments.